Simulation Walkthrough

 • Faint lines: Individual subject profiles (showing variability)

-• Bold lines: Population mean concentration
+• Bold red lines: Population mean concentration

 • Panels: One for each dose group